1962 South Dorset by-election: Candidates

 The campaign coincided with a period when the United Kingdom was negotiating to join the European Communities ("Common Market").
 The application was later vetoed by Charles de Gaulle in 1963.
 Viscount Hinchingbrooke was staunchly against joining the Common Market, while the Conservative candidate, Angus Maude, had to back the official party pro-Common Market policy.
 The issue resulted in a local Conservative, Sir Piers Debenham, standing as an anti-Common Market candidate with the support of Viscount Hinchingbrooke.

-Independent candidates Burn, Fudge and O'Connor were all serving in the British Armed Forces.
-The law stated that, on standing in a Parliamentary election, they would be released from the Forces; this was, therefore, a way to receive an early honourable discharge, for the cost of a lost deposit.
-The practice was banned the following year.
+Burn, Fudge and O'Connor were all serving in the Armed Forces, and stood to avail of the automatic military discharge for Parliamentary candidates publicised by Malcolm Thompson at the Middlesbrough West by-election the previous July.

 A total of seven candidates stood for election; this matched the then by-election record, which had been set at the 1920 Stockport by-election, and was not beaten until the 1976 Walsall North by-election.